Mimetes: Phylogeny

 Comparison of homologous DNA has increased the insight in the phylogenetic relationships between the Proteaceae.
 It shows that Mimetes belongs to a group that further only consists of genera endemic to the Cape Floristic Region, that together constitute the subtribe Leucadendrinae.
 There is doubt whether Mimetes is monophyletic, since a study that looked at few genes, and included five of the species of Mimetes, two of Diastella and Orothamnus zeyheri, indicates that some Mimetes species may be more related to these two genera than to other Mimetes species.
 Leucospermum is most related to the Mimetes-group.
 A subgroup of Paranomus, Vexatorella, Sorocephalus and Spatalla is the sister group to the Leucospermum-Mimetes subgroup.
 The following tree represent those insights.

 Naming

 The genus name Mimetes (Μιμητές) is Ancient Greek and means "imitators", because its leaves are similar to those of several other genera.
 The word is masculine in Greek and Salisbury conjugated the species names accordingly.
 Robert Brown, and Phillips and Hutchinson made feminine epithets.
 Rourke in 1984 agreed with Salisbury.
 The species are called pagoda for their tiered compound inflorescences in English, and stompie (small stump) probably for the charcoaled remains sticking out of the ground after a fire in Afrikaans.

 Species

-The following species names are currently recognised: